If you start an IVA you should included all your unsecured debts. But what happens if you have a joint debt with someone else?

-Where these type of debts are concern both parties sign the original credit agreement to say they agree to be jointly responsible for repaying the debt.
-This is known as joint and severable liability.
+For these debts, both parties sign the credit agreement to say they agree to be jointly responsible for repaying the debt.
+This is known as joint and several liability.

-Can I leave joint debts out of my IVA?
+Can I leave a joint debt out of my IVA?

-Given that the other account holder will still be liable for any joint debts if you start an IVA you might think that one way round this is to simply leave these debts out of your Arrangement.
+The other account holder will still be liable for any joint debts if you start an IVA.
+So you might think that one way round this is to simply leave these debts out of your Arrangement.
 If you could continue to pay these as normal your partner would have nothing to worry about.

 The problem is that it is extremely difficult to leave debts out of your Arrangement.
-If you attempt to leave out any debts it is highly likely that the remaining creditors would not accept your proposal as they would see this as unfair treatment.
+If you attempt to leave out any debts it is highly likely that the remaining creditors would not accept your proposal.
+They would see this as unfair treatment.
 Why should someone else be paid in full but they be left unpaid?

-For this reason you must always assume that if you start an IVA you will have to include any debts you have in joint names with someone else.
-You therefore need to plan how this other person will deal with the debt as they will remain 100% liable for it.
+Always assume that if you start an IVA you will have to include any debts you have in joint names with someone else.
+You need to plan how this other person will deal with the debt as they will remain 100% liable for it.

 What if my partner cannot afford the ongoing joint debt payments?

 Once you have started your IVA the other party responsible for any joint debts can continue making the payments if they are able to do so.
 However they would have to maintain these from their own income and this is what normally causes the issue.

 More often than not the other person simply cannot afford to maintain the joint debt repayments as their own income is too small or they do not have any.
 Where this is the case they will also have to consider using a debt solution.
 Perhaps an IVA themselves depending on what other debts they have.